How do I record a cash advance?

 Step 3: Record purchases made from the cash advance

 Now you need to code any expenditure made from this cash advance.
-You do this inside the Petty Cash module in ExpensePlus: How do I submit a payment request to Petty Cash?
+You do this inside the Petty Cash module in ExpensePlus.

-Top tip: you can set up an ExpensePlus account for your team member to enter their own purchases (just like business card holders) - just ensure they have access to the Petty Cash account in their user role.
+Top Tip: You can set up an ExpensePlus account for your team member to enter their own purchases (just like business card holders) - just ensure they have access to the Petty Cash account in their user role.

-At any time, you can see the purchases made and remaining balance in the Petty Cash screen for that account.
-Need a top up?
-That's no problem - just repeat step 2 as needed.
+At any time, you can see the purchases made and the remaining balance in the Petty Cash screen for that account.

 Step 4: Transfer any residual balance from the cash advance after the project has ended